-The building was designed by the Darmstadt architect Ernst Vetterlein (husband of the Strasbourg newspaper editor's daughter Milla David) in what Birgit Schulte calls a 'simple, classicist character with a pilaster articulation structuring the portal zone vertically.'
-(Schulte 1998, n.p.)
-The public-limited corporation that managed the theatre project decided to add figurative sculptures to the otherwise unornamented façade (Schulte 1998).
+The Municipal Theatre building was designed by the Darmstadt architect Ernst Vetterlein (husband of the Strasbourg newspaper editor's daughter Milla David).
 The theatre is a stone building, roughly classical in design, cubic and geometric in character, with an emphasis on right angles and straight lines.
 Four engaged columns structure the façade into three tall glazed openings above three entrance ways.
 The dentils along the pediment, the fluted shafts and the plain capitals gesture towards the Doric order, albeit a deformed and transformed Doric.
+Birgit Schulte writes that the building has a 'simple, classicist character with a pilaster articulation structuring the portal zone vertically.'
+The public-limited corporation that managed the theatre project decided to add figurative sculptures to the otherwise unornamented façade

-Steger's figures are integrated into this geometric matrix.
-The statues are placed on plinths in front of each column; the plinths are in turns placed on top of a corniced ledge, each plinth situated above the continuation of the columns in the form of a jamb-like buttress.
-This is especially evident in the two central figures whose vertical columnar aspect is somewhat enlivened by their contrapposto poses which, however, do not translate into a corresponding S-curve in the rest of the body.
+Steger's figures are integrated into the façade's geometric matrix.
+The statues are placed on plinths in front of each column; the plinths are in turn placed on top of a corniced ledge, each plinth situated above the continuation of the columns in the form of a jamb-like buttress.
+This placement is especially evident in the two central figures whose vertical columnar aspect is somewhat enlivened by their contrapposto poses which, however, do not translate into a corresponding S-curve in the rest of the body.
 The figures' torsos are erect, with horizontal lines demarcating chest and belly, and two breasts pointing straight ahead.
 Their faces are frontal; their arms arranged by their sides.
 The figures hold draperies that curve behind them in a sort of half-mandorla shape.
 The two outermost figures incline their heads toward the centre and hug their arms around their chests.
 Together, the four sculptures form a unified ensemble but each woman is characterised by subtle differences: the left-most woman touches one hand to her collar bone; the centre-left one has a face that is slightly more rounded than the strong-jawed woman's to her left, and her hand position appears to be different; the right-hand woman clutches at her elbows with her hands.
+The figures are placed above the entrance to the building, about half-way up the façade, and are thus seen by the public foreshortened and di sotto in sù.
+They interact with the public space of the urban fabric around the theatre.

-The theatre's architect Ernst Vetterlein said on the occasion of the theatre's opening in October 1911:
+The authors of the pamphlet published on the occasion of the theatre's opening in 1911 (who included architect Ernst Vetterlein) wrote:

 'Any kind of realistic banality has been avoided on purpose so that the figures don't seem just to have been dropped in front of the façade and so to appear lonely and rejected, but instead they seem to have grown up out of the material, out of the architecture and to connect harmoniously to it.
 In this way, the idealised figures do not want to be experienced as transfigured but as part of the whole as ornament! (mit dem Ganzen als Ornament empfunden) In their poses they follow the flexed columns that rise up behind them but their refined, well-balanced movements betray their inner life [...]
 Those who understand the task and the problem of monumental architectural sculpture (das Problem der monumentalen Bauplastik) will appreciate in these figures an outstanding achievement of modern sculpture.'